 Free School Meals: Everything you need to know

-On our platform we have seen an uptick in members of our community starting fundraisers so they can feed children in their local area during the school holidays.
 We have compiled a round up of the support that’s available across the UK.

 Read on to find out about free school meals eligibility and what help is available to you.

-In England, the first three years of all infant state schools can get free school meals so that is reception, year one and year two.
+In England, the first three years of all infant state schools can get free school meals, so that is reception, year one and year two.

 Children of all ages – from nursery to sixth form – may be eligible if they live in households receiving income-related benefits, including: